craigyjp/Seeed-RP2040-dual-DCO/README.md

 There is an octave select for -1/0/+1 octave adjustment. input is by Din MIDI or USBmidi as before.
 Really a Pico could have been used, but I bought half a dozen of these modules and wanted to try to use them.

+## Key features

-Dual DCO
+- Dual DCO
-Sawtooth wave 10v pp
+- Sawtooth wave 10v pp
-Pulse wave 10v pp
+- Pulse wave 10v pp
-PW adjust pot
+- PW adjust pot
-PW modulation input
+- PW modulation input
-Detune DCO 2
+- Detune DCO 2
-FM input +/-5v
+- FM input +/-5v
-Control input +/-5v
+- Control input +/-5v
-Gate out 0-3.3v
+- Gate out 0-3.3v
-Midi input
+- DIN Midi input
-USB midi input
+- USB midi input
-Octave switch 32, 16 and 8' modes
+- Octave switch 32, 16 and 8' modes
-Portamento over MID,  time and on/off
+- Portamento over MID,  time and on/off
-Pitchbend over MIDI
+- Pitchbend over MIDI